galeone/openat/README.md

 2. **Add data sources**: coinmarketcap is a good data source and it works well.
 But we can try to make OpenAT smarter, collecting any other data that talks about crypto currencies (just think, train a ML model with the stream of collected tweets and news feed... we can do sentiment analysis and many other cool things: a lot of (high quality) data is everything.
 3. **Improve the documentation**: at the time of writing, the only documentation is the README and the comments in the header files.
 We can do better.
 4. **Unit test**: test the server response it's something hard (especially when you work with idiotic APIs like the shapeshift ones, where a field change it's type from request to reuest): we have to create a mock server and test everything.
 5. **OMG you're using double and not integers everywere!**: yes you're right.
-But since OpenAT basically collects data and send request to API that accepts JSON, using doubles and integer change nothing (you have to convert the data to a string in every case).
+But since OpenAT basically collects data and send request to API that accepts JSON, using doubles and integer changes nothing (you have to convert the data to a string in every case).
 But if you want to change OpenAT making it use integer and the information about the number of meaningful digits you're welcome.

 Also, if you want to donate instead of contributing with code, feel free do donate ETH at this address: `0xa1d283e77f8308559f62909526ccb2d9444d96fc`